gregpriday/laravel-retry/README.md

 ### Exception Handling

 Laravel Retry provides a sophisticated exception handling system that determines whether a failure should trigger a retry attempt.
 The system is extensible and configurable to match your specific needs.

+#### Exception Handler Discovery

+The package uses an automatic discovery mechanism to find and register exception handlers from:

+1. Built-in handlers in the package
+2. Custom handlers in your application's `app/Exceptions/Retry/Handlers` directory
+3. Any additional directories specified in the `handler_paths` array in `config/retry.php`

+Each handler determines which specific exceptions or error patterns should trigger a retry attempt.

 #### Built-in Exception Handling